 This amazing herb is beneficial for the general health of blood flow and heart.
 It helps with blood poisoning, regulation of cholesterol and diabetes, and has a stimulating effect on the blood flow, as well as helping the lymph system work properly and all problems related to lymph nodes.

 Plantago major is prescribed in uterus wart, uterus ulcer, menometrorrhagia and polymenorrhea.
 Due to diuretic effect of Plantago major, it is also advised for urinary retention, hematuria, and bladder and kidney pain.

 Because the herb contains the powerful nerve healing substance known as aucubin, it heals damaged or injured nerves.

 The substance, baicalein, naturally found in plantain has been found to aid in the repair of mitochondria (the cells’ energy centers).
 Healthy mitochondria are integral to a healthy body.

 The natural compound known as oleanolic acid has both antiviral and liver-protecting qualities, which may be helpful in the prevention or treatment of hepatitis.

-Not only does plantain reduce cravings for cigarettes, but it is also used by natural health practitioners to reduce bronchial congestion, laryngitis, lung irritation and inflammation, and coughs.
+Not only does plantain reduce cravings for cigarettes, but it is also used by natural health practitioners to reduce bronchial congestion, asthma, laryngitis, lung irritation inflammation, and coughs.
 Multiple studies indicate that plantain has demonstrated abilities to heal upper-respiratory conditions as well as bronchitis.

 Research published in the Journal of Ethnopharmacology found that an extract of plantain strongly suppressed the growth of human cancer cells, suggesting that this herb could play an important role in addressing cancer naturally or in combination with chemotherapy or radiotherapy.
 The scientists also believe that plantain may help prevent the damage to DNA normally caused by cancer cells.